A Catalyst for Change

 I see East St. Louis as a microcosm of all the issues that Black and Brown people have throughout the country, and so if we can fix things here, we can take it on the road and fix things in other places.

 When I think about Shirley Chisholm, I think of the quote that people always say from her, "If they don't offer you a seat at the table, bring a folding chair."
-That's how I think that us regular citizens, which is what I am, of East St. Louis feel.
+That's how I think that us regular citizens, of East St. Louis, which is what I am, of East St. Louis feel.
 We haven't been offered a seat at the table, and there are people who said that they were gonna take care of us and they did not.
 So now, we gotta bring our folding chairs.
 And when I show up with my folding chair, I'm bringing everybody else with me 'cause I am them.
 I'm not up here and they're down there, I am them.
 And if change can happen here, it can happen everywhere.

 Written in partnership with Whitney Bembenek